College Search7 min readMarch 7, 2026

 Don't treat likelies as consolation prizes.
 Many students end up happiest at the school they were most certain would admit them.

 Total: 10–13 schools is the sweet spot for most students.
 Fewer is usually fine if your likelies are truly safe; more than 15 rarely adds value.
+For more on finding the right number, read our analysis on how many colleges you should apply to.

 How to Find Schools to Add to Your List